 Blinds.
 Guns.
 Ammo.
 Deer corn.
 Trail cams.
 Binoculars.
 And it goes on and on… Oh, wait!
-There’s always more- getting gas to and from the ranch, food, lots of Bud Lights (post-hunt of course!), processing fees, taxidermy and so on.
+There’s always more – getting gas to and from the ranch, food, lots of Coors Lights (post-hunt of course!), processing fees, taxidermy, and so on.

-Whether you have a hunting husband or one who works out, golfs or enjoys any other pastime, as women, we have to learn that these are not simply hobbies, but real passions.
-I’ve found by talking to numerous wives, we always have a complaint about our husbands spending too much time and money “doing his own thing.”
+Whether you have a hunting husband or one who works out, golfs, or enjoys any other pastime, as women, we have to learn that these are not simply hobbies, but real passions.
+I’ve found by talking to numerous wives that we always have a complaint about our husbands spending too much time and money “doing his own thing.”

 For these reasons, I always think of Garth Brooks’ song, Rodeo.